 A 2003 study states that HIV and AIDS are less prevalent in Muslim populations and speculates that this may be due to the effect of several Islamic tenets, such as the avoidance of extramarital affairs and the "benefits arising from circumcision"

 In the olden days two people meet 2 times and got married on the 3rd meeting -- and these marriages lasted a lifetime.
 Today couples date for 3 years and get divorced 6 months after finally getting married.
 What has changed?

 These factors, combined with the adoption of western philosophy in how to handle them has resulted in imbalance.

 Understanding and accommodating difference and growth are critical to sustaining marriages.
-It will never be about 100% equality but more 100% harmony.
+It will never be about 100% equality, but more 100% harmony by negotiation.
 Respect is absolutely critical, and honesty is the heart of that respect.
 And there is a myth that these guidelines only apply to monogamous relationships—not so.
 In any marriage set up, plural or otherwise, honesty is still the key.
 If a man is married to two women he must be equitable and honest just as if it was monogamous.
 Having another wife is not cheating, it is only an act of dishonesty which violates the marriage contract.